krishnact/projects/jipstackexample/Readme.md

 ```

 # Examples
-Each of these examples show creation of 16 clients in app.
+Each of these examples show creation of 16 clients in the app.
 Each client has its own IP address.
-In these examples we are pickings IPs that belong the same subnet as the native IP of the host machine so that you do not have add any new routes for testing.
+In these examples, we are pickings IPs that belong to the same subnet as the native IP of the host machine so that you do not have add any new routes for testing.
 If you need to create more IPs (e.g. thousands of IPs), we suggest using a new subnet for them.
 You will have to set your host IP as the gateway for that subnet and omit from adding into ARP Pool.

 You need two separate machines for running these examples.
-In the examples below, JipStack runs on Windows 7 and the echo server runs on Linux.
+In the examples below, JipStack runs on WIndows 7 and the echo server runs on Linux.

 ## UDP client example
-  In this example we create 16 sockets and uses them to send a message.
+In this example, we create 16 sockets and use them to send a message.
 It also receives the replies back and prints them.
 It can be tested against any UDP echo server program (for example http://www.cs.rpi.edu/~goldsd/docs/spring2014-csci4220/echo-server-udp.c.txt).
 ```java
 package org.himalay.jipstack.sample;